Whyzanet/WhyzaGC/README.md

 ## Testing

-Vaseline glass contains uranium which makes it a useful item for background level radiation testing ( as do granite kitchen benchtops ).
+Vaseline glass contains uranium which makes it a useful item for background level radiation testing ( as do granite kitchen benchtops I have read ).
 The piece of Vaseline glass I have will cause a count of around 135 CPM when up close to the detector tube.

  Around 18 CPM is normal for background radiation with the SBM20 detector tube.